KGLK: Alternative rock: 1994-2000

-The Buzz relocates; Cox acquisition

 Due to the 2000 merger of Clear Channel Communications and AMFM, Inc., and the need to stay within the FCC's station ownership cap, Cox Radio acquired the intellectual property of "Oldies 94.5 KLDE", as well as 107.5 FM and simulcast partner 97.1 FM, but did not include the intellectual properties of "The Buzz".
 Shortly after that, KTBZ announced that "The Buzz" would cease operations at 107.5 on July 18 and began a "Save the Buzz" campaign, sending Buzz listeners into a frenzy for information on the station's "impending demise".

 When the actual purpose of the campaign was discovered, an online forum maintained by KTBZ was shut down in order to try to keep the word from getting out as listeners began to post their findings.
 Still, this did not prevent listeners from distributing banners throughout Houston and painting "Save The Buzz" on their car windows.
 KTBZ staged a public rally, at which a representative from parent company Clear Channel Radio came to read a statement.
 The statement read, in part, that in response to public comments, The Buzz would be saved and moved to 94.5 FM, a much stronger signal, resulting in a "Bigger, Better Buzz".

-Oldies 107.5
+Oldies: 2000-2005

 Just before 8:00 p.m. on July 18, 2000, KTBZ and KLDE each played a pre-recorded lead-in to the station switch.
 KTBZ led a one-minute countdown as they "faded" off of the 107.5 frequency, while KLDE had their air staff riding in a transporter across the dial to 107.5 FM.
 At exactly 8:00 p.m., the stations simultaneously exchanged frequencies.
 KTBZ's montage led in with "Turn on the Juice!", while KLDE's air staff "crash-landed" on 107.5.
 Both stations celebrated the move with their own "Switch Parties"; The Buzz presented a free concert starring Stone Temple Pilots that was broadcast live from The Aerial Theater in downtown Houston on "94.5 The Buzz", while "Oldies 107.5" marked their transition by playing 48 hours of non-stop music.
 This officially completed the "trade" in ownership.
-97.1 FM continued to simulcast 107.5 FM until November 2000, when it flipped to Rhythmic CHR (it is now a classic country station).
+97.1 FM continued to simulcast 107.5 FM until November 2000, when it flipped to Rhythmic CHR (it now operates as a part of the K-Love network).

 In 2004, afternoon "boss jock" Barry Kaye left the station.

+Classic hits: 2005-2009

 The following year, in 2005, KLDE dropped any link to "Oldies" whatsoever, playing a mix of classic Top 40 known as classic hits, under the moniker "Houston's 107.5 KLDE", adopting the slogan "The Greatest Hits of the 60s & 70s."
 The station was also the first to launch HD digital radio in the Houston market in January 2005, and the HD-2 channel was a mix of pre-1964 oldies.